 At RUNNEA, we always seek to offer a complete and professional vision of trends in the world of running.
 That's why we have relied on the experience and knowledge of our podiatrists, Rut Delgado and Toni Fernández Sierra, to better understand the risks and benefits of this type of footwear.

 According to Delgado, although super shoes can help avoid certain muscle overloads thanks to their greater reactivity and efficiency in the propulsion phase, they also reduce proprioception of the sole of the foot.
-The latter is especially relevant for runners with impaired foot sole sensitivity, where the use of shoes with high cushioning may not be the most appropriate.
+The latter is especially relevant for runners with impaired plantar sensitivity, where the use of shoes with high cushioning may not be the most appropriate.

-Toni Fernández Sierra provides a critical perspective on the studies that support the improvements in performance and reduction of muscle fatigue thanks to these shoes.
+For his part, Toni Fernández Sierra provides a critical perspective on the studies that support the improvements in performance and reduction of muscle fatigue thanks to these shoes.
 He points out that these studies are mostly focused on elite runners with advanced technique, well-trained and balanced musculature, so the results cannot be extrapolated to all runners.

 In addition, he points out that the use of these shoes can also generate instability and, consequently, an increased risk of overloads and injuries if the runner's body is not prepared to counteract it.
 He stresses the importance of choosing the right model that fits the individual characteristics of each runner, including pace, stride type, and adequate training to assimilate the benefits of these very special shoes.

-New Balance Fuelcell Supercomp Trainer v2
+New Balance Fuelcell Supercomp Trainer v3

-New Balance FuelCell Supercomp Trainer v2
+New Balance FuelCell Supercomp Trainer v3

-New Balance FuelCell Supercomp Trainer v2
+New Balance FuelCell Supercomp Trainer v3

 Adidas Adizero X Prime Strung 2